 Venus is considered a terrestrial planet along with Mercury, Earth, and Mars.
 They are called terrestrial planets because their composition includes metals or silicate rocks.
 Terrestrial planets are closest to the sun.
 The diameter of the planet is 12,103.6 kilometer, which is 638.4 less than Earth’s.

 Other facts of Venus for kids are the geographical traits; 80% of the planet’s terrain is covered by volcanic plains – 70% with wrinkle-edges steppes and 10% lobate plains.
 As observed, the planet has two continents.
 The one lying in its northern hemisphere and the other is south of the equator.
-The northern continent is called Ishtar Terra named after Ishtar, the goddess of love in Babylonia; its size is comparable to the size of Australia.
-The highest mountain on Venus is called Maxwell Montes, which is located at Ishtar Terra.
-The southern continent is referred to as Aphrodite Terra named after Aphrodite, the Greek goddess of love.
+The northern continent is called Ishtar Terra named after Ishtar, the Goddess of love in Babylonia; its size is comparable to the size of Australia.
+The highest mountain on Venus is called Maxwell Montes which is located at Ishtar Terra.
+The southern continent is referred to as Aphrodite Terra named after Aphrodite, the Greek Goddess of love.

 Interesting facts of Venus for kids– In addition to impact craters, Venus also features mountains and valleys.
-A flat-topped volcano called Farra was observed by scientists, there are star-like fracture systems referred to as Novae.
+A flat-topped volcano called Farra was observed by scientists; there are star-like fracture systems referred to as Novae.
 There are also highland regions named Alpha Regio, Beta Regio and Ovda Regio.
 Most surface features are named after mythological women and historical figures.

 You have to know that most of the surface on Venus indicates volcanic activities.
 In fact, Venus has many volcanoes like Earth.
 It has about 167 large volcanoes.
-85% of craters here are in good condition.
-Scientists believed that due to the number of craters and their condition, the planet experienced a global resurfacing event 300 to 600 million years ago.
+85% of the craters here are in good condition.
+Scientists believe that due to the number of craters and their condition, the planet experienced a global resurfacing event 300 to 600 million years ago.
 This event is followed by a decay of volcanoes.

 There is little information available about the internal structure of Venus.
-Facts of Venus for kids also state that since it’s similar to Earth in terms of size and density, scientists suggest that Earth and Venus share the same structure including a core, mantle, and crust.
+Facts about Venus for kids also state that since it’s similar to Earth in terms of size and density, scientists suggest that Earth and Venus share the same structure including a core, mantle, and crust.
 The only difference is the lack of tectonic plates in Venus.
 The crust is too strong to move without water.
 This event led to a reduction of heat from Venus that stops it from cooling down.
 Hence, the planet cannot generate a strong magnetic field.

-The climate and atmosphere
+The Climate and Atmosphere

 The atmosphere around Venus is composed of 96.5% carbon dioxide, 3.5% nitrogen and some trace amounts of sulfur dioxide.
 The pressure surface of Venus is 92 times than that of Earth.
 The mass of the planet’s atmosphere is 93 times as compared to Earth.
 The atmosphere around Venus produces the greatest greenhouse effect in the solar system; which makes the surface of the planet hotter as compared to Mercury, despite its closeness to the sun.
 Interesting facts of Venus for kids– The temperature on Venus is higher than the temperature used for sterilization.